ber532k/mkpdf/docs.md

 ```

 tmpdir
-: Specify the root of the directory where mkpdf stores temporary files.
-Note
+: Specify the root of the directory where mkpdf stores temporary
-that this directory is completely removed with `mkpdf -c`, so make sure it is
+files.
+Note that this directory is completely removed with `mkpdf
-not used for any other purpose.
-Default value: `/tmp/mkpdf`.
+-c`, so make sure it is not used for any other purpose.
+Default value:
+`/tmp/mkpdf-$UID`, where `$UID` is a unique id assigned by the systemto
+the user running mkpdf.

 ## Postprocessing